bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Right, sure.
 And they're short, not many hops, right?
 So in the direct vicinity of Lightning Service providers, probably the upgrade speed would be faster.
-But if you get the taproot funding outputs first, then the software update to enable 'PTLCs' would also immediately have already that infrastructure of taproot channels that could use it.
+But if you get the taproot funding outputs first, then the software update to enable PTLCs would also immediately have already that infrastructure of taproot channels that could use it.
-Exactly.
-Right.

 Oliver Gugger: 00:29:57